-(originally published 10/19/2011) So just whose idea was that?
+(first posted in 2011) So just whose idea was that?
 Along with the business coupe and the Ranchero/El Camino utility pickups, the large two door station wagon ranks right up there in the Pantheon of American car oddities.
 One can even make a pretty good argument that it towers above them, given its questionable heritage and utility.
 The business coupe’s origins go back to the earliest coupes, like the Model T, when roadsters and two-passenger coupes were were common.
 And the utilities were just an update on those same coupes and roadsters with little beds grafted onto them, the pickup’s precursor.
 But for about a dozen years or so, Detroit graced Americans with something they had no idea they needed: the two door wagon.

 Before WW2, the station wagon was primarily a commercially-oriented vehicle, and given its intended role in hauling large numbers of people and their cargo, always with four doors (or more, like this handsome LaSalle) .
 A two-door wagon?
 It’s possible that someone will prove me wrong and show me that a production two door wagon existed before WW2.
 Station wagons then were almost always built by outside contractors, using plenty of wood, and at least four doors.
 And almost all of them were registered as commercial vehicles, given their commercial chassis underpinnings and typical role.
 But like so many things automotive and otherwise, the post war era unleashed big changes.